-The first Christmas mass was said at the Church of Santa Maria Maggiore and the earliest known permanent nativity scene was carved in marble there for the Rome Jubilee in 1300.
+The first Christmas mass was at the Basilica of Santa Maria Maggiore and the earliest known permanent nativity scene was carved in marble there for the Rome Jubilee in 1300.
 The nativity scene, or presepe, is still the main focus of Christmas decorations in Italy.
 In Rome, strolling around the center and visiting churches and piazzas to admire their nativity scenes is a favorite holiday pastime.
-In 1982, Pope John Paul II began the annual tradition of displaying an extravagant nativity scene in in St. Peter’s squarebefore the Christmas Tree and of course Saint Peter’s Basilica is the site of the world’s largest midnight mass.
-At noon on Christmas Day, the Pope gives his Christmas message from the apartment window overlooking the square.

-While most Italian homes feature Christmas trees, many Italians, especially in the South, prepare their own nativity scenes.
-The creation of figurines developed into an important genre of folk art and craftsmanship in Italy, reaching a high point in 17th century Naples, and in fact, nowhere is the passion for the presepe greater than in this city.
+Joining the celebrations while you study in Italy is one memorable experience!
+While most Italian homes feature Christmas trees, many, especially in the South, prepare nativity scenes.
+The creation of figurines became an important genre of folk art in Italy, especially in 17th century Naples.
+In fact, nowhere is a love of the presepe greater than in Naples.

-Many Italian Christmas celebrations start on December 8th, the Feast Day of the Immaculate Conception, and continue until Epiphany on January 6th, a national holiday commemorating the 12th day of Christmas when the three Wise Men brought gifts for Baby Jesus.
-In Italian folklore, a benevolent witch known as La Befana arrives on her broomstick on the night of January 5th to fill children’s stockings with gifts.
-While Babbo Natale (Santa Claus) and giving presents on Christmas have become very common, children still look forward to receiving stockings full of candy from La Befana on January 6th.
+Many Italian Christmas celebrations begin December 8th, the Feast Day of the Immaculate Conception, and continue until Epiphany on January 6th, a national holiday.
+In Italian folklore, a benevolent witch known as La Befana arrives on her broomstick the night of January 5th to fill children’s stockings.
+While Babbo Natale (Santa Claus) and presents on Christmas have become common, children still look forward to receiving stockings full of candy from La Befana January 6th.

 Christmas Eve dinner is traditionally meatless.
 The first course features pasta with fish-based sauce, while countless types of fish, including eel, salmon, and swordfish show up as main courses.
-Lunch is the major meal of Christmas Day and can consist of elaborate lasagnas and meat-stuffed pastas like tortellini and ravioli, followed by a main course of roast lamb or turkey.
-Typical Christmas desserts include panettone, a type of sweet bread studded with raisins and candied fruit, and the buttery pandoro (“golden bread”)
+Lunch is the major meal of Christmas Day and includes lasagnas and meat-stuffed pastas like tortellini and ravioli, followed by a main course of roast lamb or turkey.
+Typical Christmas desserts include panettone, a sweet bread studded with raisins and candied fruit, and the buttery pandoro (“golden bread”).